infinite-cleveland/infinite-cleveland-pelican/pelican/content/leiters-gems.md

 ## Timeline 26: 7 Innings, 6 Strikeouts (L, CLE 2-1 FLA)

-In Timeline 26, a pitcher's duel, Leiter lasted for 7 innings, striking out 6 and giving up just 1 run; but Nagy struck out 8 in just 6 1/3, and the game was tied 1-1 going into the bottom of the ninth.
+In Timeline 26, a pitcher's duel, Leiter lasted for 7 innings, striking out 6 and giving up just 1 run; Nagy struck out 8 in just 6 1/3.
+The game was tied 1-1 going into the bottom of the ninth.

 With Rob Nen on the mound for Florida, Matt Williams reached first base on an error by Jim Eisenreich (LF),